Using Multiple Payment Gateways

 There are a few different scenarios under which one might consider configuring multiple gateways, and the common theme among these is that you need to send transactions from different customer segments through different gateways.

-Configuring a payment gateway
+Configure a payment gateway

-To configure your payment gateway
+To configure your payment gateway:

 - Navigate to the Setup Payment Gateway page.

-Configuring multiple payment gateways
+Configure multiple payment gateways

 You can set up multiple payment gateways using the same or different gateway types.
 To add additional payment gateways, repeat the steps above to configure an additional gateway.